Corgislam/RFNet-code/README.md

 # RFNet-code
 our RFNet source code
-We will release the inference code and weights
+We will release the  code and weights pth.